zeristor/eBoat/README.md

 # eBoat
-invoices with currencies, and Postgres
+invoices with currencies, using Postgres